A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF

 The CM only gave weight to two experts, which is especially noticeable in the upper tails of $\theta_1$ and $\theta_2$.
 Expert 1's seed question results suggested a low level of calibration, and so they weren't included in the final CM distributions.
 The CM has assigned weights of 0.52 and 0.48 to Experts 2 and 3 respectively, while the EW method assigned each expert a weight of $\frac{1}{3}$.
 Despite this difference in weights, the prior distributions created by these aggregation methods were all relatively similar.

+It should be noted that should the weightings have excluded seed questions 1, 2, 9, and 10 for which Expert 1's responses were quite different to the other experts, the weightings of the three experts would have been 0.45, 0.26, and 0.29 respectively.
+This set of four seed questions were the ones on a scale of 100,000 people, while the other six questions asked about percentages.

-The SHELF distributions tended to have lower variances that the mathematical aggregation methods.
+The SHELF distributions tended to have lower variances than the mathematical aggregation methods.
 This was also the case in the seed questions, suggesting that the experts behaved similarly in both sets of questions.